 One to two times a week is typical.
 This varies depending on your pain level, your level of function, and your ability to schedule treatments into your personal schedule.

 The Oregon Physical Therapy Licensing Board does not require us to have orders to evaluate or treat a patient.
 Some insurance companies do require a physician’s order; please check with yours.
-Medicare requires an order from a medical provider, and it cannot be from a dentist.
+Traditional Medicare requires an order from a medical provider, and it cannot be from a dentist.

 Absolutely!
 Before discharging a patient from physical therapy, we educate in self-care techniques that can be used in circumstances throughout life.
 We teach how to move your body to promote optimal ease and functions in the activities of everyday living.
 We teach muscle trigger point and massage skills.
 Most valuable, according to our patients, are the relaxation skills learned that can be applied in a variety of life's stressful situations.